kamranzafar/rest-auth-proxy/README.md

 </code></pre>

 The auth-proxy service also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
-If base64 encoding is enabled, the username and password must be encoded before passing to the server.
+If base64 encoding is enabled, the username and password must be encoded before passing to the service.

 License
 -------